-The Becky Gates Children’s Center is part of the Texas A&M University Student Affairs department and provides care for infants and children ages 12 months to 5 years old.
+The Becky Gates Children’s Center is part of the Texas A&M University Student Affairs Department and provides care for infants and children ages 12 months to 5 years old.
 The play area is separated by age group, with infants, toddlers, and preschoolers each having their own dedicated play space.
 To become certified as a Nature Explore Outdoor Classroom, each space must incorporate specific elements that are important to both cognitive and physical development.

-Some of the elements that were included in the Becky Gates Children’s Center renovation include an entry feature and fencing to separate the different age groups; a music and movement area; nature art area; a building area; climbing and crawling area; messy materials area; a storage area; gardening area; a gathering space; water play area; a sand area; and wheeled toy area.
+Some of the elements that were included in the Becky Gates Children’s Center renovation include an entry feature and fencing to separate the different age groups; a music and movement area; a nature art area; a building area; a climbing and crawling area; messy materials area; a storage area; gardening area; a gathering space; water play area; a sand area; and wheeled toy area.
 Additional features that were included were recycled materials and elements; incorporating locally sourced natural materials; meeting all regulatory standards; native and drought-tolerant trees and plants; and creating a pollinator habitat area.
 The materials and elements selected were required to be durable and low maintenance.
 The goal was to maximize the beauty of the area and to foster a love for nature among the children who attend school at the center.
 The conceptual design provided by the students from the Landscape Architecture Department at Texas A&M, included some of these overall concepts outlined below.

 Once receiving the notice to proceed, a topographic survey of the area to be renovated was arranged.
-There was quite a bit of elevation change present within the playground and the survey ensured that the various elements were accessible.
+There was quite a bit of elevation change present within the playground, and the survey ensured that the various elements were accessible.
 The results of the survey demonstrated over 10 feet in elevation change from the existing center to the back property chain-link fence.
-Elements such as the embankment slide, wooden ramp, and rope pull up as well as the dry stream bed which doubles as a drainage channel for the bison pump and water play area were made possible due to the existing elevation change.
+Elements such as the embankment slide, wooden ramp, and rope pull-up, as well as the dry stream bed, which doubles as a drainage channel for the bison pump and water play area, were made possible due to the existing elevation change.

-The existing fence was removed, significantly expanding the play area, and the existing trees both on-site and off-site were utilized to create a shaded woodland play area.
+The existing fence was removed, significantly expanding the play area, and the existing trees, both on-site and off-site, were utilized to create a shaded woodland play area.
 A series of boardwalk ramps were utilized to connect the upper play area to the lower play area.
 Shade is an absolute necessity for year-round outdoor classrooms in the Southern US, and this design provided gathering space underneath the existing trees to protect from the hot summer temperatures.

 Although the playground was originally slated for bidding and construction in the Summer of 2020, the COVID-19 pandemic pushed back the project by 6-9 months.
 Due to supply issues, some of the elements took longer than originally anticipated.
 Much to everyone’s relief, the playground reopened in September 2021 for the new school year.